ahleung2/Prediction-of-Breast-Cancer-Recurrence/README.md

 #### Next steps
 One of the biggest issues we encountered was that the models were unable to effectively learn from the small dataset.
 Therefore, I consider this a pilot study, as multiple improvements can be made.
 The following list are future considersations to take into account.
-1. Find a larger dataset to enable models to effecitvely learn and generalize well to unseen data.
+1. Find a larger dataset to enable models to effectively learn and generalize well to unseen data.

 2. Revisit hyperparameter tuning and data preprocessing steps to enhance cross-validation score and performance metrics.